brianreinhard/IT111_Team4/README.md

-# Spending Tracker Web Application
+# Spending Tracker Web Application (Product)

 Purpose:

 To help users monitor, categorize, and analyze their expenses so they can better understand their financial habits, control spending, and make informed budgeting and saving decisions.